Frequently Asked Questions about Open Badges

 Important point: you don’t need a learning management system

-How can my organisation become an Open Badge issuer?
+How can my organisation become a digital badge issuer?

 HPass is piloting the service with sponsored access for a limited number of early adopter organisations from April through September 2018.
-Depending on demand, there may be space for other organisations to join the pilot for exploration of Open Badges.
+Depending on demand, there may be space for other organisations to join the pilot for exploration of digital badges.
 Contact us if you are interested in becoming an early adopter

 The public service will be launched on a paid subscription basis in 2019 for humanitarian organisations eligible for HPass.